MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Demos/TW_FY_23/TW_LAB_Ex01_Sensitive_Information_Types.md

 1. Navigate to the Microsoft Purview portal at https://compliance.microsoft.com.

 1. When the **Pick an account** page is displayed, select **Joni Sherman** and sign in.
+-->

+1. Open the **Microsoft Edge** InPrivate window signed in as **Joni Sherman**.

-1. Select **Solutions** from the left pane, then select **Data Loss Prevention**.
+1. If you navigated away from where we left off, select **Data Loss Prevention** from the left pane.

 1. Expand **Classifiers** and select **EDM classifiers**.

     >**Note:** Creating and making an exact data match (EDM) based sensitive information type (SIT) available is a multi-phase process.
 You can use the new experience the existing classic experience.
 This lab walks through creating an EDM based SIT with the classic experience.
 See the following for more information on creating an EDM based SIT with the new experience: [Create exact data match sensitive information type workflow new experience](https://learn.microsoft.com/en-us/microsoft-365/compliance/sit-create-edm-sit-unified-ux-workflow?view=o365-worldwide)

 1. Ensure the switch for **New EDM Experience** is selected to **Off** for the classic experience.